alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 there is no way that a computer can simulate the whole Universe: no matter how big the computer is, at some point it will run out of information storage.
-This is the basic idea
+This is the basic idea that proves we are not living in a computer simulation.

 ### Thermo Tricks